amr-abdelhamid/refbook/manuscript/main.md

 # Refactoring Roadmap Overview

-Start with high value-add and least risky activities, then work on re-organizing code chunks into components, and finally wrap everything with automated tests.
+In a nutshell, start with the highest value-add and least risky activities, then work on re-organizing code chunks into components, and finally wrap everything with automated tests.
 In all stages, automate checks to make sure what is fixed will remain fixed.

 {id="refactoring_roadmap"}
 ![](images/roadmap.png)